-We are pleased to announce that the Global Liberal Arts Alliance will offer a seven-day leadership development seminar for students from schools in the Global Liberal Arts Alliance.
+The Global Liberal Arts Alliance will offer a seven-day leadership development seminar for students at Alliance schools.
 The seminar will be hosted by the Leadership Development Institute at Al Akhawayn University in Ifrane, Morocco.
-Through a generous grant from the Endeavor Foundation, we have funding to support participation by up to 30 students from across the Alliance.
+Through a generous grant from the Endeavor Foundation, there is support for one student from each of the 30 Alliance institutions.

 Students are required to bring a project to develop.
-The seminar will offer a mix of theory and practice, will include sessions led by local leaders, engagement with the local community, student presentations, and opportunities to develop the student’s project.
+The seminar will offer a mix of theory and practice, will include sessions on leadership theory and characteristics, engagement with the local community leaders, student presentations, and opportunities to develop the student’s project.
 There will also be free time for discussion and excursions to local points of interest.

 Following the seminar, students will be able to: